-You will receive one (1) Professional Development Hour per class in this Virtual Connection.
+You will receive Professional Development Hours per class in this Virtual Connection.
 You have the option to listen to as many presentations as you wish, however you will only receive education credit for the presentations you attended.
-The total number of Professional Development Hours for this event is four (4).
+The total number of Professional Development Hours for this event is three and a half (3.5).

 IECA's Group Watch Feature is designed to save you money while still delivering our world class education.
 The cost is one connection at full price and then each additional connection within your organization is $15.
 You must be part of the same organization to purchase group watch.
 To purchase the group watch for your organization, please contact email@example.com.